 “I think it's a minuscule chance.
 I don't think there are any left, but who knows?
 It's a big wilderness out there and they were extinct for all those years and then one pops up,” said Petersen, who wrote “Ghost Grizzlies: Does the Great Bear Still Haunt Colorado?”

 Wildlife officials declared the grizzly extinct in Colorado in 1953.
 But then in 1979 “one popped up.”
-That fall, Ed Wiseman, a hunting outfitter, walked into a grizzly taking a nap.
+On Sept.
+23, 1979, the last day of archery elk season, hunting outfitter Ed Wiseman walked into a grizzly taking a nap.
 It attacked him.

 “They had quite the fight,” Petersen said.
 “He was carrying a bow, but the bear knocked it out of his hand immediately, but the arrows were scattered around.
 He was able to grab one — with this bear on top of him chewing on his leg — and stabbed the bear a couple of times with it.”